Frequently Asked Questions

 Digital Commons @ IWU (DC@IWU) is a university-wide endeavor to share our accomplishments and record our history.
 If you have any questions about DC@IWU, please contact ().

-What are the benefits to contributing my research in DC@IWU?
+What are the benefits of DC@IWU?

 There are several major benefits to contributing your research to Digital Commons @ IWU: